jdevfullstack/programming-core-concepts/README.md

 # Core Concepts of Computer Programming
-Of all the inventions in the field of electronics like radio and telephone, the programmable computer was the turning point of our modern world.
-If ever a certain device can be programmed the way we want it to behave, then we can simply instruct it to do things for us.
+Of all the inventions in the field of electronics like radio and telephone, the programmable computer was the turning point for our modern world.
+It changed the world forever.

+If ever a certain device
+can be programmed the way we want it to behave, then we can simply instruct it to do things for us.
+That's very practical, isn't it?

 After the programmable computers emerged, the next big question was how humans would program these computers.
-And the quest was on until 1970s when a very remarkble programming language was invented: the C language.
+They had been developing programming languages and the 1970s was a very remarkable period: the C language was invented.

 After the success, the great potential was unleashed and we are now seeing the things a programmable computer